WWE News: Former DX Member Thinks Shawn Michaels Vs. The Undertaker Will Happen Again

 On the other hand, The Undertaker did return to the ring, but he never actually came out and said he had retired.
 Still, it was the major assumption after his loss to Roman Reigns at last year’s WrestleMania which saw the former champion leave his gear in the middle of the ring.

-On Monday, fans were treated to the two legends coming face-to-face once again, and it certainly appeared as if there was tension in the ring.
+On Monday, fans were treated to the two legends coming face to face once again, and it certainly appeared as if there was tension in the ring.
 Sean “X-Pac” Waltman actually believes that WWE was setting things up for another match between Michaels and The Undertaker.

 Waltman recently spoke All In and a number of other topics on X-Pac 12360, but the incident on Raw was a big part of it.
 As transcribed by Wrestling Inc., Waltman said he believes that WWE was putting things in place for another iconic match in the future.